kadern0/simple-app/Readme.md

 Quick details about this container:

-It runs an ruby:alpine image (, pulls the code from the original simple-sinatra-app repo and runs the code as user frank in the port 9292.
+It runs an ruby:alpine image, pulls the code from the original simple-sinatra-app repo and runs the code as user frank in the port 9292.